upmetrics/upm-meteor-react-js/README.md

 ### Collection.bulkUpdate

-Performs multiple different update operations in a single call:
+Performs multiple different update operations in a single call with automatic fallback:

 ```javascript
 // Prepare array of update operations